Construction Work To Result In Yellowstone Road Closures After Labor Day

 The distances separating campgrounds and the fact that the campgrounds typically fill early each day during the peak visitation season will pose logistical problems for the bicycle camper in Yellowstone.
 A limited number of campsites are reserved for hikers and bicyclists at all campgrounds with the exception of Slough Creek.
 Camping is not available at Old Faithful.
 If you are traveling with a group of bicyclists, call Xanterra prior to your arrival to check on group campsite availability; not all campgrounds can accommodate groups.
 If you have access to a vehicle, use it to find a campsite in your destination campground early each day.

 Bicyclists camping without a vehicle can use designated hiker/biker sites for $5.00 per individual per night.
 All other vehicle campsites range from $12 to $35 per night depending on the campground.
 Opening and closing dates vary considerably for each campground.
-Check the Opening & Closing Dates for Facilities page or Camping Page to make sure that a campground is open if you are planning a spring or fall visit to Yellowstone.
+Check the camping page to make sure that a campground is open if you are planning a spring or fall visit to Yellowstone.

 The following routes are restricted to bicycle and foot travel only: